torvalds/linux/Documentation/virt/kvm/devices/arm-vgic-v3.rst

     -ENXIO   The group or attribute is unknown/unsupported for this device or hardware support is missing.
     -EFAULT  Invalid user pointer for attr->addr.
+    -EBUSY   Attempt to write a register that is read-only after initialization
     =======  =============================================================